Code-by-CodeBeast/codebycodebeast_archive/course_series/02-cracking-the-code/01-cracking-the-two-pointer.md

 <br>

-> Note that: The second variation two sum II is the same problem but the array is sorted in ascending order and returns the indices of the two numbers that add up to the target.
+> Note that: The second variation, two sum II, is the same problem, but the array is sorted in ascending order and returns the indices of the two numbers that add up to the target.

 ##### Questions to ask:

-- What does my input look like?
+1. What does my input look like?
   - Is the array sorted in ascending order?
   - Is the array sorted in descending order?
   - Is the array sorted in random order?
   - Can there be duplicates?
-- Will the sum cause integer overflow?
+2. Will the sum cause integer overflow?
-- Can there be negative numbers?
+3. Can there be negative numbers?
-- What if there are no solutions?
+4. What if there are no solutions?
-- What if there is only one solution?
+5. What if there is only one solution?

-> The question from leetcode clearly answers some of these questions with assumptions but in the case of an interview, you should ask these questions to the interviewer to make sure you are on the right track.
+> The question from leetcode answers some of these questions with assumptions, but in the case of an interview, you should ask the interviewer these questions to make sure you are on the right track.

 ##### Brute Force Solution

-In interviews, it's important to show your thought process and not just the solution.
-You can start off with a brute force solution and then optimize it.
+In interviews, it's important to show your thought process, not just the solution.
+You can start with a brute-force solution and then optimize it.

 The most straightforward approach is to use nested loops to check every possible pair of numbers: